Expelled: No Intelligence Allowed: Promotion

 Stein appeared in the cable television programs The O'Reilly Factor and the Glenn Beck Program to talk about the film.
 In his interview with political commentator Bill O'Reilly, O'Reilly characterized intelligent design as the idea that "a deity created life", and Stein responded that "There's no doubt about it.
 We have lots and lots of evidence of it in the movie."
 The Discovery Institute quickly issued a statement that when Bill O'Reilly conflated intelligent design with creationism he was mistakenly defining it as an attempt to find a divine designer, and lamented that "Ben referred to the 'gaps' in Darwin's theory, as if those are the only issues that intelligent design theory addresses."

 Stein and the producers hosted a telephone press conference facilitated by Motive Entertainment's representative Paul Lauer.
 Participating journalists were required to submit their questions in advance for screening and just two questions posed by members of the press were answered.
 One of the journalists participating, Dan Whipple of the Colorado Confidential, contrasted the carefully staged and stringently controlled press conference with Ruloff's statement that "What we're really asking for is freedom of speech, and allowing science, and students, people in applied or theoretical research to have the freedom to go where they need to go and ask the questions".
 He called it "hypocritical in its supposed defense of 'freedom of expression.'"

-ReceptionExpelled: No Intelligence Allowed was not screened in advance for film critics, and when the film was released, it received negative reviews.
-The film received an 11% rating on Rotten Tomatoes based on 46 reviews with an average rating of 3/10.
-The website's critical consensus reads "Full of patronizing, poorly structured arguments, Expelled is a cynical political stunt in the guise of a documentary".
-Metacritic reported the film had an average score of 20 out of 100, based on 13 reviews.